rawakash66/Thesis_Akash_2022/README.md

 The parameters such as 'backbone', 'epoch', 'learning rate', 'batch size', etc. can be changed accordingly to train the model of your choice.
 The output of the script include the plot for [learning curve](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/learning%20curve.png) and prediction on top 5 images of validation and test dataset as following.
 One of the example prediction on validation data can be found [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/DL%20val%20pred%201.png) and prediction on example unseen test data is provided [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/DL%20prediction.png).
+The script also provides the best model which gets automatically saved [here](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/silhouette%20extraction/script/model).
+It includes training checkpoints and model weights which are necessary for inference during reconstruction process.